Coincidences of homological densities, predicted by arithmetic: Completing the proof of Theorem

 \subsection{Acknowledgements}

 We thank A. Berglund, J. Grodal, M. Kapranov, B. Knudsen, J.P.
 May, J. Miller, M. Nori and C. Westerland for helpful comments and questions.
 We are very appreciative to Tom Church for making extensive comments on an earlier draft of this paper, and to Dan Petersen for pointing out a crucial example which suggested a much richer picture.
+Finally, we thank the anonymous referees for many comments that helped to improve the paper.

 The first author was supported in part by National Science Foundation Grant Nos.
-DMS-1105643 and DMS-1406209.
+DMS-1105643, DMS-1406209, and the Jump Trading Mathlab Research Fund.
 The second author was supported in part by National Science Foundation Grant No. DMS-1400349.
-The third author was supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, and National Science Foundation grant DMS-1301690.
+The third author was supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, and National Science Foundation grants DMS-1301690 and DMS-1652116.

 { Dept. of Mathematics, University of Chicago\\ E-mail: farb@math.uchicago.edu\\ \\ Dept. of Mathematics, University of California, Irvine\\ E-mail: wolfson@uci.edu\\ \\ Dept. of Mathematics, University of Wisconsin--Madison; American Institute of Mathematics\\ E-mail: mmwood@math.wisc.edu